Abqaiq–Khurais attack: Attackers

 Royal Saudi Air Force Colonel Turki al-Malki, a spokesperson for the Saudi-led coalition, issued a statement on 16 September saying that the drones appear to have been based on Iranian drones and that they were unlikely to have been launched from Yemen, counter to the claims of the Houthis.
 However, al-Malki said the coalition was still trying to determine the origin of the drones.
 At a press conference on 18 September, al-Malki showed debris of the drones, stating there were 18 drones and 7 missiles used in the attack (25 weapons in total), with the drones being delta wing-style craft of Iranian manufacture.
 Al-Malki showed surveillance footage that had, according to him, caught the drones traveling southward towards the facilities before the strike.
 He stated that this ruled out Yemen as a point of origin due to the range they would have had to have travelled.
 He concluded that this evidence "point[s] to Iran", and that the attack was "unquestionably sponsored by Iran".
 Iranian Defense Minister Brig.
 Gen. Amir Hatami stated in response to this new evidence, "These accusations are wholly, seriously and firmly rejected.
 It's easy to accuse someone without providing any proof."

-On 17 September 2019, an unnamed senior U.S. official told CBS News that the U.S. had identified the location in Southern Iran from which they believe the drones and cruise missiles were launched, while two U.S. Department of Defense officials told NPR that they had detected Iran preparing drone flights at multiple launch sites in Iran before the attack.
+On 17 September 2019, an unnamed senior US official told CBS News that the US had identified the location in Southern Iran from which they believe the drones and cruise missiles were launched, while two US Department of Defense officials told NPR that they had detected Iran preparing drone flights at multiple launch sites in Iran before the attack.
 Saudi Arabia has not reached the same conclusion that Iran was the staging ground for the attacks, becoming increasingly confident but not totally convinced, with the United States due to share more intelligence with Saudi Arabia.
 The United States stated it would provide evidence at the 2019 United Nations General Assembly that the attack involved cruise missiles from Iran.
 For example, the United States has stated it has "circumstantial evidence" that Iran launched the strike from its own soil in the form of satellite imagery which shows Iran readying drones and missiles at launch sites in Iran before Saudi oil facilities were attacked.

-Late on 18 September, a U.S. official speaking to CBS News said that Supreme Leader of Iran Ali Khamenei had signed off on the attacks but only on the assurance that the method of the attack would allow Iran to deny involvement.
-Coupled with the Saudi evidence, the U.S. official stated that some of the attacks were launched from the Iranian Ahvaz Air Force Base, about 400 mi from the targets, and flew through Kuwaiti air space.
+Late on 18 September, a US official speaking to CBS News said that Supreme Leader of Iran Ali Khamenei had signed off on the attacks but only on the assurance that the method of the attack would allow Iran to deny involvement.
+Coupled with the Saudi evidence, the US official stated that some of the attacks were launched from the Iranian Ahvaz Air Force Base, about 400 mi from the targets, and flew through Kuwaiti air space.